Department: School of Business

 If you are interested in joining the Mason family take a look at our current opportunities and catch some Mason spirit at jobs.gmu.edu/!

 Special Instructions to Applicants:

-For full consideration, applicants must apply for position number FA40Ez at http://jobs.gmu.edu/; complete and submit the online application; and upload a cover letter, resume, and list of professional references.
-Candidates will be contacted directly should additional materials be required.
-Review of applications will begin after January 30, 2017, and continue until the position is filled.
+For full consideration, applicants must apply for position number PO039z at http://jobs.gmu.edu/; complete and submit the online application; and upload a cover letter, CV, and a list of three professional references.
+Please note, candidates will only be contacted when a there is an opening for which we believe the candidate is a strong match.